The Armenian Americans (2000)

 Guardians of Music: A History of Armenian Music in Detroit (2015)

 Guardians of Music, is a one-hour film documentary produced and narrated by 2012 Kresge Artist Fellow Ara Topouzian, a Detroit Armenian musician that benefited from the history of the Armenian music masters.
 The film will feature visits to local metro Detroit locations where Armenian music was once prominent, as well as rare interviews with some of the musicians and nightclub patrons of that era.
 Topouzian will share rare photographs, film archives and newspaper clippings that promoted music in the clubs and dance halls, showcasing the diversity and vibrancy of the Detroit multicultural music scene during that time period.
+DVD copies are for sale by CLICKING HERE.

 World Music: A Cultural Legacy (2000)